 How Smartuna helps with tuna transparency

-Smartuna addresses the core problem behind confusing tuna labels: the lack of verifiable data throughout the tuna supply chain.
+Smartuna addresses the core problem behind confusing tuna labels: the lack of verifiable data throughout the supply chain.
 The platform captures real-time information from fishing vessels using satellite tracking, creating a digital record from the moment tuna is caught rather than relying on post-processing documentation.

 Key benefits include: